axelvaldez/radical-companies/_posts/Blog/2022-05-04-radical-companies-for-the-impatient.markdown

   <p>Rosedale Distribution<sup id="bm05"><a href="#en05">5&nbsp;</a></sup> is our name for a practice that we first heard from entrepreneur Philip Rosedale,</p>
   <ul>
    <li>As the company grows, a small amount of cash and shares are put out for distribution every month.</li>
-   <li>Every member gets, say, $1,000, an equal portion of the wealth the company generated.</li>
-   <li>People don&rsquo;t get to keep these goodies for themselves: they get to distribute them to other members.</li>
+   <li>Every member gets an equal portion of the wealth the company generated.
+But they don&rsquo;t get to keep these goodies for themselves: they have to distribute them to other members.</li>
    <li>They give it to anybody they feel has contributed the most during the month.
-Each person knows best who has contributed.</li>
+Each person knows best who has meaningfully contributed.</li>
    <li>Each person decides how much to give to whom based on whatever criteria &ldquo;feels right&rdquo; to them.</li>
   </ul>
  <h2>The <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL DISTRIBUTION</SPAN> Difference</h2>